Names (people and places) in Mawr are modeled on 2 Celtic Languages in our world: Irish and Welsh.

 Following are the Faen of Caer Faen in the south.
 Their lord is young and untried in battle.
 Some say he is sly and cunning.
 Others that he will fall some day for his lack of experience.
 His family are the Horse clan.

 Finally of the great houses are the Cyrdaen, ruling from mighty Tar Tranwyn, second only to Caer Cuval in age and strength.
 The Cyrdaen keep the North and East borders of Tuhál by the shores of Lake Mwrost, which is split in the center with Foraoise.
 Many are the wars fought on this border and great the casualties.
-Were it not for the Lion of Cyrdaen, Tuhál would be less than she is.
+Were it not for the Badger of Cyrdaen, Tuhál would be less than she is.
 Most recently, the great northern family of Cyrdaen suffered a great loss of prestige when their only son was found to not only possess the gift of magic, but went on a quest to pursue its power – never to return.
 The curse that befell that family is clear, as the Builder structure at the heart of their clan lands has rejected them.

 - Agyrr – Shark